 Our Current Opportunities

-The role is for 12 months, for 3 days a week, come with a competitive training budget, access to the internal volunteer training programme (free) and travel expenses.
+Commitment: The role is for 12 months, for 3 days a week, comes with a competitive training budget and travel expenses.

 You must hold a driving licence and have access to your own vehicle to enable you to get to the nature reserves in the Pickering area.

 Closing date for applications: 9am Monday 5th October 2020

 Interviews will be held W/C 19th October 2020